E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

  default-information originate
 ```

-The Loopback0 network is not advertised directly through OSPF.
+The `203.0.113.1` loopback network is not advertised through OSPF.

-Internal routers reach `203.0.113.1` through the OSPF default route advertised by R3.
+The internal routers reach it using the default route advertised by R3.

 ---